Nod-3/TheGame/README.md

-# TheGame #
+# TheGame
 Cyber Warrior Studios

->This is a product in development, all resources from the CW Studios are minimal to non-existant.
+>The title of this videogame is currently under discussion from the devolopment team at CW.
+>Website devolopment is currently under discussion as well to display the progression of the project.
 >Please bear in mind this project is for entertainment purposes only.

+^Devolopment team
+>*SuperNode
+>*Mason